-8. What is the process for voting?
+7. What is the process for voting?

 The University Senate Committee on Appointment and Promotions and the Senate Agenda Committee will administer the election for the Advisory Committee.
-All eligible faculty members will receive a ballot via email containing a link to an electronic ballot.
-All tenured and tenure-track faculty have been assigned to an electorate and will vote for three representatives from their respective electorate.
-The Office of Institutional Research will tabulate the ballots and provide the results to the Senate Committee on Appointment and Promotions.
+All eligible faculty members will receive an email containing a link to an electronic ballot.
+All tenured and tenure-track faculty have been assigned to an electrorate and will vote for three representatives from their respective electorate.
+The Office of Institutional Research and Assessment will tabulate the ballots and provide the results to the Senate Committee on Appointment and Promotions.

-9. What is the timeline for the election process?
+8. What is the timeline for the election process?

-An email containing the ballot election link will be sent to voting faculty on Tuesday, January 17, 2023.
-Voting will begin on Tuesday, January 17, 2023, and will remain open until Wednesday, February 1, 2023.
+An email containing the ballot election link will be sent to voting faculty on Wednesday, October 16, 2024.
+Voting will begin on Wednesday, October 16, 2024, and will remain open until Friday, November 1, 2024.